Das-Abhi/IndianLanguageTranslator/README.md

 Translation converts a sequence of text from one language to another.
 It is one of several tasks you can formulate as a sequence-to-sequence problem, a powerful framework that extends to vision and audio tasks.

 This is a sequence-to-sequence task, which means it’s a problem that can be formulated as going from one sequence to another.
-In that sense the problem is pretty close to summarization, and you could adapt what we will see here to other sequence-to-sequence problems such as:
+In that sense the problem is pretty close to summarization, and we can adapt what we will see here to other sequence-to-sequence problems such as:

 - Style transfer: Creating a model that translates texts written in a certain style to another (e.g., formal to casual or Shakespearean English to modern English)
 - Generative question answering: Creating a model that generates answers to questions, given a context